 For information or to schedule a visit, please contact 301.255.4204.

 Thome Kensington Club @Germantown Community Center

-Our third location, the Edward N. and Della L. Thome Social Day Club at Germantown Community Center (or TKC@GCC) is a new upcounty program opening in November 2016 located at 18905 Kingsview Rd, Germantown, MD 20874.
+Our second location, the Edward N. and Della L. Thome Social Day Club at Germantown Community Center (or TKC@GCC), is our upcounty program which opened in November 2016.
+It is located at 18905 Kingsview Rd, Germantown, MD 20874.
 All members of the Club also become members of the Germantown Community Center.

 JCA bus transportation is not available.
 Club days are Mondays and Thursdays from 10:00 am – 2:00 pm.
 Members may attend one or both days.
 Club size is limited to 10 members per day.